 The MSW online is an intensive 7-week module format, not the traditional semester format, giving students six start dates while still completing the program in approximately 2 years of full time study or 3-1/2- 4 years of part time study.
 The online program is asynchronous meaning coursework is done at your own pace with guided dates and deadlines.
 This program is year-round with 1-2 week breaks between modules.
 Students will enroll in 1 (part time) or 2 (full time) courses each module in a prescribed order set forth by the faculty.

-The program is open to all US residents living in the United States with the exception of residents in Kentucky, Massachusetts, and New York.
-These states currently do not accept our MSW online program.
+The program is open to all US residents living in the United States.
 No international students can be accepted.
+International placements are not permitted, except if approved on US military bases.

 Those with a BSW who are eligible for advanced standing may enter twice a year (see deadline dates on our online webpage and the advanced standing eligibility criteria).
 It should be noted that enrolling in two online courses is the equivalent of a full-time campus course load.
 Those who are working 40 hours a week need to keep this in mind when scheduling.
 Students should plan to spend a minimum of 15 hours per week per class on coursework.
 Internships are completed in social service agencies in home areas (not online) during these 7-week modules in block placements (40 hours/week) or over four modules (16-18 hours/week).
 There are no night or weekend placements.
 Students who work full time will make arrangements to complete the internship while working.
 See the online link for more detailed information as well as the internship video on the field internship link that explains the two options available to complete the internship.